Reminisce (rapper): Vibes & Insha Allah EP

 Reminisce released the EP Vibes & Insha Allah in July 2020 during the COVID-19 pandemic in Nigeria.
 The EP garnered over 4.5 million streams on Audiomack in 4 months.

-The music project consists of 6-tracks and features the artists Fireboy DML, Mo Safaru and Fatimah Safaru.
+The music project consists of six tracks and features the artists Fireboy DML, Mo Safaru and Fatimah Safaru.
 Production was completed by Tmxo, Krizbeatz, Sarz and others.

+Films

+Reminisce played a role in the Nigerian movie King of Boys, which was released in 2018.
+"King of Boys" is a Nigerian political crime thriller film directed by Kemi Adetiba and features a star-studded cast.
+In 2021, he made a reappearance in the sequel, King of Boys; Return of the King.